alexnesov/Banking-System-Kata/README.md

 *Is this ports and adapters?
 Or is it **hexagonal architecture**?
 Is that the same as onion architecture?
 What about the clean architecture?
 What's a port, and what's an adapter?
 Why do you people have so many words for the same thing?*
 *Although some people like to nitpick over the differences, all these are pretty much names for the same thing, and thhey all boil down to the **dependency inversion principle: high-level modules (the domain) should not depend on low-level ones (the infrastructure).***

 *Architecture Patterns with Python*, Harry J.W.
-Percival & Bob Gregory
+Percival & Bob

 ## Guiding principles to build the hexagonal architecture